-Myth 1: Your Family Could Owe MORE Than Your Property Value
+Myth 1: Your Family Could Owe MORE Than Your Property IS WORTH

-If you purchase your equity release plan from an Equity Release Council1 approved provider; you will get an assurance that you will never owe more than the worth of your house after its sale.
+If you select an equity release plan from a provider approved by the Equity Release Council1; you’ll never owe more than the worth of your house after its sale.
 This assurance is called a no-negative-equity guarantee.

 What does this mean for you?

 The no-negative-equity guarantee means that if your home sells for less than the mortgage value; the difference will be written off.
 Usually, any funds left over after the mortgage has been settled will be paid to the beneficiaries in your will.

 Myth 2: You Will Have to Pay Monthly Instalments

-A lifetime mortgage2 does not come with monthly payments unless you chose to structure your repayments this way.
+A lifetime mortgage2 does not come with monthly payments unless you chose this specific type of plan.
 Some plans allow for optional payments of 10% or less of the mortgage balance annually, penalty-free.

 You might be asking yourself:

-What if I choose to structure your repayments differently?
+What if I choose to structure my repayments differently?
 With this option, interest on the borrowed amount may add up over the years.
-This interest will have to be paid upon your death or when you relocate into permanent long-term care.
-If your equity release product was taken as a couple, it would carry on as one of the individuals remains living in your house.
+This interest will have to be paid upon your death or when you move into permanent long-term care.
+If your equity release product was taken as a couple, it would carry on until the last person no longer lives in your home.

 Myth 3: You Will No Longer Own Your Property

 An equity release product is not the same as selling your home.
-Instead, you are borrowing against your home.
-This means that you will maintain ownership of your property.
+Instead, you’re borrowing against your home.
+This means that you’ll maintain ownership of your property.